discindo/newscatcheR/README.md

 newscatcheR is an R clone of the python package [newscatcher](https://github.com/kotartemiy/newscatcher).

 The package provides a daset of news sites and their rss feeds, and two funcions that work as a wrapper around [tidyRSS](https://github.com/RobertMyles/tidyRSS) to fetch the feed from a given site.
+It also provides a function to check the dataset for news sources per top level domain.

 It can be installed from Github with: